BretStateham/iot-workshops/IoTHub-TwinsRoutingMethods/README.md

 ```

 The shell of the simulator application is now complete.
 We'll be adding a few
-callback and event handlers later in the tutorial.
+callback and event handlers later in the workshop.

 ## Create Service Application